AnarchoTechNYC/meta/train-the-trainers/practice-labs/making-and-maintaining-cloud-infrastructure-with-terraform/README.md

 * `Vagrantfile` - The Vagrant configuration for our virtual private cloud.
 * `provision/` - Folder for files used for creating the lab.
 * `terraform/` - Starter material of Terraform code for use in the lab.
+* `terraform-complete/` - Complete example of a Terraform configuration.

 # Prerequisites